 Sumps are usually 2 feet deep and 18 inches in diameter.
-When the water rises to a certain level, a float completes an electrical circuit, and the pump engages.
-Systems usually contain a one-way “check valve” which prevents expelled water from flowing back into the pit.
+When the water rises to a certain level, a floating switch completes an electrical circuit and engages the pump.
+Systems usually contain a one-way check valve which prevents expelled water from flowing back into the pit.

 Sump pumps require electricity.
-As their purpose dictates that they’re operating in or around water, it’s important that the outlet you connect the pump to features a ground fault circuit interrupter (GFCI).
-We also recommend connecting your sump pump to a back-up power source.
-Flooding often accompanies severe storms, which can also cause power failures.
-If your sump pump detects water but has no power to operate, you’ll experience the same damage as if you were completely unprotected.
+Since they’re operating near (or in) water, it’s important that the outlet you connect the pump to has a ground fault circuit interrupter (GFCI).
+You should also connect your sump pump to a back-up power source.
+Flooding often accompanies severe storms, which often cause power failures.
+If your sump pump detects water but has no power to operate, it’s going to have a hard time protecting you from water damage.

 Sump pumps come in a variety of outputs.
 Each pump comes labelled with a reference chart explaining how much water it can displace.

 To figure out your flow rate, wait for a rainy day and run your pump until the water drops below the shut off level.
 Then, disconnect the pump from all power sources and measure the distance the water rises in one minute.
 For an 18-inch sump, one inch of water is equal to one gallon.
 In a 24-inch sump, one inch of water is equal to two gallons.
-Once you’ve determined the flow rate of your home, multiply the rate by 1.5 to allow a margin for severe storms.
+Once you’ve calculated the flow rate, multiply it by 1.5 to allow a margin for severe storms.

-Next, use a tape measure to determine the vertical distance from the bottom of your basement to the outlet pipe.
-This is usually located on or around ground level.
-Then simply reference the chart on your pump to determine if the flow rate is sufficient for the head distance.
+Next, measure the vertical distance from the bottom of your basement to the outlet pipe.
+The outlet is usually at or around ground level.
+Then, reference the chart on your pump to see if the flow rate is sufficient for the head distance.

-Experts recommend a power rating of 1/3 horsepower for most average homes.
-You’ll also want to take into account elbow joints, narrow pipes and check valves, as these will increase friction, potentially requiring a more powerful pump.
+Experts recommend a power rating of 1/3 horsepower for average homes.
+Take into account elbow joints, narrow pipes and check valves as well; these increase friction, potentially requiring a more powerful pump.
 If you’re in any doubt, contact a plumber to determine whether your sump pump is sufficient.

 ready for an online quote?
 Policies start at $12/month if you rent your home and $40/month if you own your home.
 To see how much you can save with Square One, get a personalized online quote now.